DCC-Lab/PyTissueOptics/README.md

 ### Known limitations
 1. It uses Henyey-Greenstein approximation for scattering direction because it is sufficient most of the time.
-2. Reflections are specular, which does not accounts for the roughness of materials.
+2. Reflections are specular, which does not account for the roughness of materials.
 It is planned to implement Bling-Phong reflection model in a future release.

 ## Examples